 - Staff — role assignments for your team

-- Settings — league configuration, branding, Discord, billing
+- Settings — league configuration, branding, and billing

 - Analytics — league health metrics and driver performance trends